 There is a strange misconception that I see on the internet that your therapist is trying to get you to pay forever and not make you truly better. …..
 Can you think of services you have paid for consistently (like over 6 months) that do not work? …..?…..

-• Everyone is deserving of good therapy.
-I specialize in working with marginalized individuals but I also enjoy working with all individuals.
 Privileges can significantly lessen life adversity- but they do not exempt you from hardship or the cruelty of unwanted trauma.
-Therapy is for you as well!
+Quality therapy is for everyone.

-I’m not saying you have not faced discrimination in the category of sex, race, gender, etc. I am saying that you can afford therapy on some level.
-That’s a privilege.
+I’m not saying you have not faced discrimination in the category of sex, race, gender, religion etc.

 • I think that it takes anywhere from instantly to four sessions to determine if the therapist is a good fit for you.
 Sometimes the chemistry is instant- and sometimes- you sense it’s there, but it hasn’t actualized.
 You can discover chemistry, but you can’t force chemistry.
 If you have an inkling the chemistry between you and a therapist is possible, I encourage you to try a few sessions and perhaps that’ll be with me!

 • One thing about me is that I am incredibly devoted to your progress and extremely passionate about providing quality therapy.
 I voraciously learn and challenge myself for my clients on a daily basis.
-I consider it my ethical responsibility.

 I genuinely feel this is a personal strength of mine, and anyone who knows me deeply can absolutely attest to this trait.